mhjort/trombi/README.md

  :concurrency 100 ;Number of concurrent users clj-gatling tries to use.
 Default to 1.
  :concurrency-distribution ;Function for defining how the concurrent users are distributed during the simulation.
 Optional :progress-tracker ;Function used for tracking simulation progress.
 Optional.
- :requests 10000 ;Total number of requests to run before ending the simulation.
+ :reporters ;List of reporters to use.
+Optional.
+If omitted short summary reporter and highchart reporter are used :requests 10000 ;Total number of requests to run before ending the simulation.
 Defaults to the number of steps in simulation :duration (java.time.Duration/ofMinutes 5) ;The time to run the simulation.
 Note!
 If duration is given, requests value will be ignored
  :error-file "/tmp/error.log"} ; The file to log errors to.
 Defaults to "target/results/<sim-name>/error.log".